All Episodes

 Right.

-And he also made a comment on National Public Radio if you can't get flu vaccines to Americans, what kind of health care program are you running?
+And he also made a comment on National Public Radio, if you can't get flu vaccines to Americans, what kind of health care program are you running?

 Exactly right.

-Now now remember this is a good point.
+Now, remember, this is a good point.

-massive gun deaths in Chicago, which is a Democrat state with a Democrat mayor, a Democrat governor, and involving primarily minority victims.
+If a news story does not offer the opportunity to blame Republicans for something, it will not be a story that's covered, i.e., massive gun deaths in Chicago, which is a Democrat state with a Democrat mayor, a Democrat governor, and involving primarily minority victims.

 Your example of Bush and the flu vaccine is made to order.

-You got a Republican president, a supposed shortage of flu vaccine, Bush doesn't care about people.
+You got a Republican president, a supposed shortage of flu vaccine.

-Bush doesn't care about black people, Louisiana.
+Bush doesn't care about people.

 You got Hurricane Sandy in the Northeast.